mide1337/Hoverboard-Firmware-Hack-GD32/README.md

 - If you never flashed your mainboard before, the controller is locked.
 To unlock the flash, use STM32 ST-LINK Utility or openOCD. [instructions here](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/How-to-Unlock-MCU-flash).
 ST-Link-Utility is out of date and needs a few old mfc42.dll files!
 Please open an issue when you know how to unlock flash with the STM32CubeProgrammer.
+If even ST-Link-Utility can not access the board, the NREST (no reset = pull to gnd to reset) pin needs to be pulled down by the RST pin of the St-link-V2 dongle (which might need a npn transistor to invert the RST signal to a NREST signal).
+**If you don't want to fiddle with some tiny tiny smd resitor** to access the NREST pin, simply turned on the power quickly after hitting strg+B, and after about 20 tries the mcu will just power up when the stlink utility is trying to access.
+Then you can disable read protection.
+Then you can flash with Keil (or the ST-Link-Utility?).
 - To flash the STM32, use the STM32 ST-LINK Utility (2023: STM32CubeProgrammer) as well, ST-Flash utility or Keil by itself.
 I was also having 100% success rate with platform.io project from [here](https://github.com/EFeru/hoverboard-sideboard-hack-GD) just for uploading.
 You have to rename the output file *.axf to **firmware.elf** and move/copy it to the platform.io project, then upload.
 Bonus: Kristian Kosev (krisstakos) has  included **rename.bat** which will rename and move your output file, but you have to specify the right paths.
 - Hold the powerbutton while flashing the firmware, as the controller releases the power latch and switches itself off during flashing